kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life.md

 > 📺 Watch the following video from your instructor to learn about what you will be studying in week 1

-Insert video by the instructor introducing the main topics of the week and giving a short explanation of the week’s assessment.
+TODO: Insert video by the instructor introducing the main topics of the week and giving a short explanation of the week’s assessment.

 ## Learning Outcomes